 The Cisco ISE dashboard provides a summary of all authentications that take place in your network.
-To view real-time authentication summary, choose Monitor > Authentications.
-A screen similar to the one shown in Figure 15-7 appears.
+To view real-time authentication summary, choose Operations > Authentications.
+A page similar to the one shown in Figure 16-7 appears.

 Every Cisco ISE administrator account is assigned one or more administrative roles.
 To view the reports in Cisco ISE, you must have one of the following roles assigned: Super Admin or Helpdesk Admin or Monitoring Admin.
 See Cisco ISE Admin Group Roles and Responsibilities for more information on the various administrative roles and the privileges associated with each of them.